-As of the date of this Circular, the Board of Directors is composed of 13 directors.
-Detailed information on each of the 13 current directors proposed to be re-elected at the Meeting is found in Section 2 of this Circular.
+As of the date of this Circular, the Board of Directors is composed of 12 directors.
+Detailed information on each of the 12 current directors and the newly recommended director nominee proposed to be elected or re-elected, as the case may be, at the Meeting is found in Section 2 of this Circular.